tritonmc/triton-website/docs/concepts/placeholderapi.md

 For that, just use `%rel_triton_translation.key%`, where `translation.key` is the key of the translation you want (i.e. the one you set on TWIN).

+Some plugins might swap the players given to PAPI, so starting in Triton v3.12.4 you can use `%rel_triton2_translation.key%` if the `triton` placeholder yields the incorrect language.

 ## Using in translations

 Looking to use PlaceholderAPI inside translations?